CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 Each employee is permitted to work only one shift per day.
 It is important to note that a night shift counts as part of the day on which it begins.
 # --8<-- [end:user-max-one-shift-per-day]

-### Minimum rest time between shifts [^3]
- @todo !!!
-STILL MISSING !!!
-We are not quite sure yet, if we use a flexible rest time between shifts or if we use 9 hours or 10...

 ### Minimum number of staff per shift [^2]
 Each shift has a minimum required number of staff.
 This is a hard constraint that must be met.